gregsaun/bear_extruder_and_x_axis/README.md

 ## Introduction

 This is a better extruder and X axis for Prusa i3 printer MK2(s), MK2.5 and MK3.
-It is a following of the Prusa's printers improvements I started few months ago with my [Bear Upgrade project](https://github.com/gregsaun/prusa_i3_bear_upgrade)
+It is a following of the [Bear Upgrade project](https://github.com/gregsaun/prusa_i3_bear_upgrade) but is still compatible with original Prusa's 3D printers.

 ## Features